 Learn how to use MyHR performance reviews to achieve the results you are after.

-Unfortunately, performance reviews often become cumbersome, bureaucratic processes that do not add any value and simply create a paperwork burden that frustrates everybody.
+Unfortunately, performance reviews often become cumbersome, bureaucratic processes that do not add any value and simply create a burden of paperwork that frustrates everybody.

 MyHR Performance Reviews are designed to help you focus on the things that matter.
 Our focus is on talking to your people and delivering results, not filling out forms!